-Reflecting back on the past decade of my young adult life, I can pinpoint the areas where I settled for lackluster.
+Reflecting back on the past decade of my life, I can pinpoint the areas where I settled for lackluster.
 I am undoubtedly no stranger to sorrow and I’ve probably stared misery in the face more times than I’d like to admit.
-And as a woman nearing 3 whole decades on this earth, I recognize now, that I’ve always had an abundance of perseverance.
-But through those daunting years, I lacked passion and purpose — two impactful components that are essential to happiness.
+And so, as a woman nearing 3 decades on this earth, I recognize that I’ve always had an abundance of perseverance, but through those daunting years, I lacked passion and purpose — two impactful components that are essential to happiness.

 For many of us, happiness takes time.
 I’ve come to realize that it is not embedded into us like the air that we breathe.
 It is a period of trial and error and often takes a series of little pursuits to discover the passions that ignite the feeling of true purpose within us.
 And with that, we can’t forget that happiness would not exist without sadness.
 Concealing one emotion renders the other meaningless.
 I know this because I’ve experienced melancholy enough times in my life to truly appreciate the tiny blissful moments I encounter every so often.
 Those moments are amplified doses of happiness and I hold on to them because I realize that they are such rare encounters for some.